-4. Overview of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2020-21 structure
+4. Overview of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2021-22 structure

-The ABF MHC NBEDS 2020-21 is comprised of a single data collection, which can be reported to regardless of the setting.
-The ABF MHC NBEDS 2020-21 enables the reporting of values to occur through the derivation of existing activity data collections and the National Minimum Data Sets (NMDS) where appropriate.
-For example, mental health legal status is drawn from the Admitted Patient Care NMDS and is accessed via a linking process.
+The ABF MHC NBEDS 2021-22 consists of a single data collection, with the reporting of mental health care activity regardless of the setting.
+Where appropriate the ABF MHC NBEDS 2021-22 enables the reporting of values through the derivation of existing activity data collections and National Minimum Data Sets (NMDS).
+For example, mental health legal status is drawn from the Admitted Patient Care NMDS via a linking process.

-The ABF MHC NBEDS 2020-21 contains data items which are required to be reported for all settings of mental health care and all age groups.
-The ABF MHC NBEDS requires reporting of activity according to consumer episodes of mental health care and MHPoC.
-For ambulatory care, individual service events or contacts are also reported.
+The ABF MHC NBEDS 2021-22 contains data items that are required to be reported for across all age groups and settings.
+The ABF MHC NBEDS requires the reporting of mental health care activity for consumer episodes and MHPoC.
+For ambulatory mental health care, individual service contacts are also reported.

-The high level structure of the ABF MHC NBEDS 2020-21 is illustrated at Figure 3.
+The high level structure of the ABF MHC NBEDS 2021-22 is illustrated at Figure 3.

-Figure 3: ABF MHC NBEDS 2020-21 high level structure
+Figure 3: ABF MHC NBEDS 2021-22 high level structure

-Specific data that is collected in relation to an episode of care, a MHPoC and service contact (ambulatory setting only) are dependent on the setting and age of the consumer.
+Specific data is collected in relation to the level of reporting (episode, MHPoC and service contact) and is dependent on the setting type and age of the consumer.

-In the following chapters, the key concepts and data items contained within the ABF MHC NBEDS 2020-21 are discussed, followed by further discussion in relation to collection protocols.
+Key concepts and data items contained within the ABF MHC NBEDS 2021-22 are discussed in the following chapters.

-5. Scope of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2020-21
+5. Scope of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2021-22

-The ABF MHC NBEDS 2020-21 has been created in the context of ABF, and therefore the scope is primarily mental health care provided by services that are in-scope public hospital services under the National Health Reform Agreement 2011 (NHRA).
-As the AMHCC has a scope that is broader than the NHRA, any mental health care services which are not in-scope public hospital services under the NHRA, such as non-government organisations (NGOs), are encouraged to report their activity.
+The ABF MHC NBEDS 2021-22 was created for ABF purposes therefore, the primary scope is mental health care provided by in-scope public hospital services under the National Health Reform Agreement 2011 (NHRA).
+However, as the AMHCC has a broader scope than the NHRA, mental health care services that are out of scope under the NHRA, such as non-government organisations (NGOs) are also encouraged to report their activity.